Can Encrypted DNS Be Fast?: Results

 \section{Results}

 This section presents the results of our measurements.
-We organize our results around the following questions: (1)~How much connection overhead does encrypted DNS incur, in terms of resolver lookup (in the case of DoH), TCP connect time, and TLS setup time; (2)~How does encrypted DNS perform versus conventional DNS?; (3)~How does latency affect encrypted DNS performance?; and (4)~How does encrypted DNS resolver performance depend on broadband access ISP?
-Our results show that in the case of certain resolvers---to our surprise---DoT had \textit{lower} median response times than conventional DNS, even as latency to the resolver increases.
+We organize our results around the following questions: (1)~How much connection overhead does encrypted DNS incur, in terms of resolver lookup (in the case of DoH), TCP connect time, and TLS setup time; (2)~How does encrypted DNS perform versus conventional DNS?; (3)~How does network performance affect encrypted DNS performance?; and (4)~How does encrypted DNS resolver performance depend on broadband access ISP?
+Our results show that in the case of certain resolvers---to our surprise---DoT had \textit{lower} median response times than conventional DNS, even as latency to the resolver increased.
 We also found significant variation in DoH performance across resolvers.
-We then compare how DoT and DoH perform compared to conventional DNS.
-Finally, we analyze how each protocol performs as latency to a given resolver increases.